Clapp Memorial Library

+The Clapp Memorial Library is a public library in Belchertown, Massachusetts.

+Construction began in 1884; it was dedicated in 1887.
+Today the Library is part of the Belchertown Center Historic District.

+Belchertown native John Francis Clapp (1818-1882), a wealthy merchant who died in Brooklyn, bequeathed $40,000 for the erection of a library with 5,000 books from his personal collections.

+Clapp was said to be convalescing in the home of Dr. George F. Thomson, the Town physician who lived across South Main Street from where the library would be erected, when Clapp "formed plans" for the building.

+Designed by New York architect H.F.
+Kilburn in the Richardsonian Romanesque style, the Library takes the form of a Latin cross and features two large, stained glass windows as well as an eighty-foot-high tower in the center of the building.

 Clapp Memorial Library north window depicting Saint Cecilia, patroness of music.
 It is thought to have been fabricated by H.E.
 Hartwell, a New York decorator and designer, and was presented to the library by Susan Bridgman, one of the original library trustees.

 Clapp Memorial Library south window, depicting literature as a figure in thought and repose.
 This window is dedicated to the memory of John Francis Clapp and is thought to have been fabricated by H.E.
 Hartwell, a New York decorator and designer.